TadasPaplauskas/vimrc/README.md

 # vimrc
-My very basic, almost vanilla vim setup for cheatsheet or basic productivity in the remote environments.
+My very basic vim setup and a cheatsheet to go with it.
+Trying to keep customizations to a minimum.

 ## Installing
 Run setup.sh.